 Sequence of Courses

-CHP students MUST enroll in the Humanities Core Course during their first year.
-And according to the basic curriculum model outlined above, they usually take the Social Science Core in their second year and the Science Core their third year.
+Honors students MUST enroll in the Humanities Core Course during their first year.
+If following the Campuswide Honors Classic Track, they usually take the Social Science Core in their second year and the Science Core their third year.
 However, after the Humanities Core course, there is some flexibility as to when students may complete the remaining cores.
 Social Science Core is open to both freshmen and sophomores, and a few students have completed all or part of this core during their first year, along with the Humanities Core.
 The Science Core is open to both sophomores and juniors.
 Students may switch the order in which they complete the Social Science and Science Cores, or take them simultaneously.
 Students who will not otherwise be taking any math or science courses as part of their curriculum in college may wish to take the Science Core during the sophomore year instead of the junior year, and postpone Social Science Core until junior year.

 Any other alternative academic plan is considered an exception and changes MUST be approved in advance.
-Students must submit a petition to the Director of the Campuswide Honors Program for that approval.
-Since students in the CHP are required to plan their school & major requirements around a required honors core course each quarter, especially during their first 2-3 years, they receive priority enrollment during the initial enrollment process.
+Students must submit a petition to the Director of Campuswide Honors for that approval.
+Since students in Honors are required to plan their school and major requirements around a required honors core course each quarter, especially during their first 2-3 years, they receive priority enrollment during the initial enrollment process.